top of page

 … Then Jesus came to them and said, “All authority in heaven and on earth has been given to Me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

-Notes: This was Jesus after resurrection, telling His Jewish disciples to "go and make disciples of all nations" (not just the Jews), "and teach them to obey everything Jesus had commanded them".
+This was Jesus after the resurrection, telling His Jewish disciples to “go and make disciples of all nations” (not just the Jews), and to teach them to obey everything He had commanded them.

 His helper, the human Paul, filled with the Holy Spirit, taught the same Jesus message, but making high-level statements.
-Paul wrote before the Gospels were documented, which explains why his letters often summarize teachings rather than quote Gospel verses directly.
+Paul’s letters were written before the Gospels were documented, which explains why they often summarize teachings rather than quote Gospel verses directly.

 Romans 10:12